-Children’s Hospitals and Clinics of Minnesota second annual Shine Bright Bash raises more than $320,000 to support its Cancer and Blood Disorders Program
+Children’s Minnesota second annual Shine Bright Bash raises more than $320,000 to support its Cancer and Blood Disorders Program

-Minneapolis, Minn. – (September 15, 2015) – More than 400 guests decked out in 1970s disco-glam attire filled The Metropolitan Ballroom in Golden Valley on Saturday, September 12 for Children’s Hospitals and Clinics of Minnesota’s Shine Bright Bash, raising more than $320,000 for Children’s Cancer and Blood Disorders Program.
+Minneapolis, Minn. – (September 15, 2015) – More than 400 guests decked out in 1970s disco-glam attire filled The Metropolitan Ballroom in Golden Valley on Saturday, September 12 for Children’s Minnesota’s Shine Bright Bash, raising more than $320,000 for Children’s Cancer and Blood Disorders Program.

 Guests embraced the 1970s theme, showing up in costume and enjoying a fun-filled night with live music by Boogie Wonderland and 1970s activities, including a disco ball wall and a “Glided Gallery” offering tattoos, a photo booth and a sketch artist.
 Inspirational stories from patient families and doctors rounded out the program, and attendees gave generously throughout the evening during live, Fund-A-Need and silent auctions.
 The evening was emceed by KARE 11’s Lindsey Seavert.

 Proceeds from Children’s Shine Bright Bash support its Cancer and Blood Disorders Program, including the Cancer Kids Fund.
 Children’s has the largest pediatric cancer and blood disorders program in the Upper Midwest, caring for more than 70 percent of kids diagnosed in the Twin Cities, and ranks among the top 10 programs in the U.S. in both medical and surgical cancer outcomes.
 The Cancer Kids Fund supports services and research aimed at making the journey to health a little easier for pediatric cancer and blood disorder patients and their families.